mayank-budhiraja/React-Native-Fitness-App/readme.md

     - Create a next workout after each workout - done

+- Setting UI for home screen
+    - creating a horizontal category - done
+    - filter the routines from categories - done

+- Introduce redux - done

 # Next
-- Setting UI for home screen
-    - creating a horizontal category
-    - filter the routines from categories

-- Introduce redux

 - Global Settings
-    - Light & Dark Theme
+    - Light & Dark Theme - removed - only one theme
     - Break Time
     - Notifications
         - 3 4 or 5 days